Swan maiden: West Asia

 The swans take flight from the ornate pavilion, leaving their sister behind.
 Illustration from Hassan of Bassorah by John Batten.

 The tale of the swan maiden also appears in the Arab collection of folktales The Arabian Nights, in "The Story of Janshah", a tale inserted in the narrative of The Queen of the Serpents.
-In a second tale, the story of Hasan of Basrah (Hassan of Bassorah), the titular character arrives at an oasis and sees the bird maidens (birds of paradise) undressing their plumages to play in the water.
+In a second tale, the story of Hasan of Basrah (Hassan of Bassorah), the titular character arrives at an oasis and sees the bird maidens (birds of paradise) undressing their plumage to play in the water.
 Both tales are considered to contain the international tale of the Swan Maiden.

 In another Middle Eastern tale, a king's son finds work with a giant in another region and receives a set of keys to the giant's abode, being told not to open a specific door.
 He disobeys his master and opens the door; he soon sees three pigeon maidens take off their garments to bathe in a basin.

 In a Metawileh tale reported in the Palestine Exploration Quarterly, Shâtir Hassan, son of a merchant, pursues a bird-girl named Bedr et Temâm (translating as 'full moon'), daughter of the King of the Jân.
 The report described the tale as a version of the "Swan maiden" tale.

 South Asia

-A story from South Asia also narrates the motif of the swan maiden or bird-princess: Story of Prince Bairâm and the Fairy Bride, when the titular prince hides the clothing of Ghûlab Bânu, the dove-maiden.
+A story from South Asia also narrates the motif of the swan maiden or bird-princess: Story of Prince Bairâm and the Fairy Bride, in which the titular prince hides Ghûlab Bânu's clothing, the dove-maiden.

 Central Asia

 In a Tuvan tale, Ösküs-ool and the Daughter of Kurbustu-Khan, poor orphan boy Ösküs-ool seeks employment with powerful khans.
-He is tasked with harvesting their fields before the sun sets, of before the moon sets.
-Nearly finishing both chores, the boy pleads to the moon and the sun to not set for a little longer, but time passes.
+He is tasked with harvesting their fields before the sun sets or before the moon sets.
+Nearly finishing both chores, the boy pleads to the moon and the sun not set for a little longer, but time passes.
 The respective khans think they never finished the job, berate and whip him.
 Some time later, while living on his own, the daughter of Khurbustu-khan comes from the upper world in the form of a swan.
-The boy hides her clothing and she marries him, now that she is stranded on Earth.
+The boy hides her clothing, and she marries him, now that she is stranded on Earth.
 Some time later, an evil Karaty-khan demands that the youth produces a palace of glass and an invincible army of iron men for him - feats that he accomplishes thanks to his wife's advice and with help from his wife's relatives.